From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: The Framework

 \subsubsection{Attacking GCN-based GAD Systems}

+The primary challenge for attacking GCN-based GAD systems is that the training of GCNs itself is a non-differentiable optimization process.
+Consequently, the typical gradient-descent method is not applicable.
+In addition, each GCN-based GAD model has its own characteristics, which makes designing the corresponding attacks a tedious task.

-We now formulate the structural poisoning attacks against GCN-based GAD Systems.
-One challenge is that these GAD systems have their unique characteristics, meaning that designing specific attacks for each system would be troublesome.
-In addition, GCN-based systems involve sophisticated training processes, imposing extra challenges to solving the attack optimization problem.
-To address these challenges, we propose to construct a simplified GCN model termed $\mathsf{LGCN}$ as a surrogate model, which represents the common graph convolutional process shared by all those GCN-based GAD systems.
+Our idea to address these issues is to leverage a simplified model termed $\mathsf{LGCN}$ as a surrogate, which represents the common graph convolutional process shared by all those GCN-based GAD systems.
 Thus, by attacking this surrogate $\mathsf{LGCN}$ model, we can generalize the attacks to all GCN-based GAD systems.
-In addition, a nice feature of $\mathsf{LGCN}$ is that we can use close-form (Ridge weighted least square estimation ~\cite{ridge, WLS}) functions to approximate its training process, which will significantly reduce the complexity of solving the attack optimization problem by transforming the complex bi-level optimization problem to one-level version.
+Moreover, a nice feature of $\mathsf{LGCN}$ is that we can use closed-form functions via Ridge weighted least square estimation ~\cite{ridge, WLS} to approximately estimate the parameters $\theta^*$.
+As a result, by substituting $\theta^*$ with the closed-form functions, we can reformulate the bi-level optimization (Eqn.\eqref{eqn-opt-universal}) as a one-level problem.

-Referring to \cite{Z_gner_2018}, we construct the $\mathsf{LGCN}$ model by replacing the activation function (Like $\mathsf{ReLU}$~\cite{relu}) of the convolutional layer \eqref{eqn-convolutional-layer} with the linear activation function.
-In this paper, we consider a two-layered $\mathsf{LGCN}$:
+Specifically, we construct a simplified two-layer GCN model $\mathsf{LGCN}$ similar to \cite{Z_gner_2018} by replacing the non-linear activation function (e.g., $\mathsf{ReLU}$~\cite{relu}) by the linear activation function:

-here $\mathbf{W}^{1}$ and $\mathbf{W}^{2}$ represent the weights for the first and second $\mathsf{GCN}$ layer.
-We use $\text{sigmoid}$ instead of $\text{softmax}$ for sake of transferring the nonconvex deep learning model to a convex logistic regression.
-The corresponding reweighting binary cross-entropy loss is defined as:
+where $\mathbf{W}^{1}$ and $\mathbf{W}^{2}$ represent the weights for the first and second $\mathsf{GCN}$ layer.
+We use the $\text{sigmoid}$ function instead of $\text{softmax}$ in order to reduce the nonconvex deep learning model to convex logistic regression.
+We further define a \textit{weighted} binary cross-entropy loss as:

-where $\omega$ is the ratio of positive samples number to negative samples number.
-However, the optimal $\mathbf{W}^{*}$ can only be approximated by vanilla gradient descent under this scenario.
-Crucially, we instead replace the cross-entropy loss with mean square loss in order to reach $\mathbf{W}^{*}$ without tedious training.
-As a result, we have new loss as:
+where $\omega$ is the ratio of the positive samples with respect to negative samples.
+However, the optimal $\mathbf{W}^{*}$ still need to be found by gradient descent.
+To address this issue, we replace the cross-entropy loss with the mean square loss with:

 where is a diagonal matrix.
-Eqn.~\eqref{eqn-WLS} is the loss function of weighted least square (WLS \cite{WLS}) problem.
-The point estimate of WLS is
+Eqn.~\eqref{eqn-WLS} is actually the loss function of the weighted least square (WLS \cite{WLS}) problem.
+To optimize this objective, we compute the gradient of $\mathcal{L}_{\text{R-MSE}}$ w.r.t $\mathbf{W}$ and set it to zero: